A Quiet Plan

 Subscriptions to cancel, services to keep running, profiles to memorialise or close.

-The bulk of your hundreds of accounts will be in the password manager — the executor can work through them there.
+The bulk of your hundreds of accounts will be in the password manager.
+The executor can work through them there.
 But a few warrant flagging directly: the ones with recurring charges, the ones holding meaningful data, and the ones tied to your identity.

 Subscriptions to cancel